 For more information and to request space, see Central Library Meeting Rooms.

 Branch Meeting & Study Rooms

 Which branch libraries have meeting rooms?

 The following branches have small study or conference rooms available for public use.
 These spaces typically accommodate 2 to 6 people depending on the location.
 Use of these rooms is free, but reservations may be necessary.
 Call the branch for more information.

 In accordance with the City of Seattle Municipal Code 14.08 (Public Accommodations Ordinance), The Seattle Public Library does not discriminate in making its premises available for use on the basis of age, race, color, national origin, marital status, parental status, sexual orientation, gender identity, political ideology, creed, ancestry or the presence of any sensory, mental or physical disability.
-The use of any of The Seattle Public Library facilities or meeting rooms by any group or organization in no way constitutes endorsement of the policies or beliefs of that organization by the Library or the city of Seattle.
+The use of any of The Seattle Public Library meeting rooms by any group or organization in no way constitutes endorsement of the policies or beliefs of that organization by the Library or the city of Seattle.